ejosborn/ejosborn/README.md

 I have used languages: Python, Javascript, Java, SQL, as well as some HTML and CSS.

-I have experience in frameworks: Node.js, React.js, Django, Express, and Flask.
+I have experience in frameworks: NodeJS, ReactJS, AngularJS, Django, Express, and Flask.

+I'm currently working on a Token-Based Authority System project.
+It will be using Flask and Python for the backend, AngularJS and Javascript, and SQLite3 to handle user data.